-The Soweto Connection table quiz scheduled for Bobby Byrne's Bar in Limerick on Thursday, November 21st has been rescheduled for January (date yet to be announced).
+The Soweto Connection table quiz is scheduled for Bobby Byrne's Bar in Limerick on Thursday, February 20th.

 All funds raised by Soweto Connection go towards helping people affected by HIV/AIDS in South Africa.
-We hope to see at our quiz in January.
+We hope to see you at the quiz, contributing to these efforts.

 We'd like to give a huge thank you to the 2012/2013 Third Year students of Coláiste Chiaráin who did a sponsored sleepover in their school in aid of Soweto Connection for their CSPE action project.
 Overall €700 was raised to go towards the refurbishing of the Power of Women and Children Centre in Tshepisong.
 The picture shows the successful students and their CSPE teacher Mr. Conor Power handing over the cheque to Sheila Killian.